 | Was this governance decision made? | Canonical leaf in transparency log | Inclusion proof from /agts/v1/log/proof/{leaf_index} |

-| Was the log root honest at the time? | STH covering the leaf | Consistency proof from /agts/v1/log/sth/consistency |
+| Was the log root honest? | STH covering the leaf | Consistency proof from /agts/v1/log/sth/consistency |

 | Did witnesses agree? | witness_signatures on the STH | ECDSA P-256 / Ed25519 verification against published witness public keys |